aamirxshaikh/interview-prep/core-java/docs/oop-concepts.md

 - How do default methods in interfaces help in evolving APIs without breaking existing implementations?
 - What are the potential pitfalls of using default and static methods in interfaces?

+## Summary

+This document provides a comprehensive set of interview questions on key Object-Oriented Programming (OOP) concepts in Java, covering everything from basic principles like class and object creation to more advanced topics such as polymorphism, abstraction, and inheritance.
+The questions are designed to help you understand the fundamental aspects of OOP, test your knowledge of Java-specific implementations, and prepare you for a variety of scenarios that may arise in technical interviews.
+By mastering these topics, you can demonstrate a strong grasp of OOP principles, which are essential for designing robust and maintainable software systems in Java.